Antimicrobial resistance (AMR)

 How was AMR research conducted?

-We estimated deaths and disability-adjusted life years associated with and attributable to bacterial AMR for 23 pathogens and 88 pathogen-drug combinations in 204 countries and territories in 2019.
+We estimated deaths and disability-adjusted life years associated with and attributable to bacterial AMR for 22 pathogens and 84 pathogen-drug combinations in 204 countries and territories from 1990 to 2021, as well as forecasts through 2050.

 Using these components, we estimated disease burden based on two counterfactuals: